 One nice thing about tropical vacations: all you need to pack are T-shirts, shorts, and sandals.
 We are loving our condo: 24/7 security guard, infinity pool, and music on request from Alexa among other features.
 For food, we initially went to the Mega Mart, which is equivalent to the best Wal-Mart you can find, but required a taxi to get there since it is located in the newer northern part of the city.
 For re-stocking, we found a local carneceria and panaderia.
 Between our limited Spanish and their limited English at the butcher, we had them cut some steaks off a side of beef for us.
 Finishing a treat from the bakery, we were depositing the container in a nearby trash bag when a man asked if we were disappointed with the food.
 Shockingly, he was hoping that we had left part of it uneaten so that he could finish it!
 We encountered people going through trash bags at several points in our walks.

 We arranged an ATV tour yesterday.
-Big disappointment; it started with 30 minutes of travel through rundown neighborhoods, leading to crude farm roads connecting isolated ranchettes on the mountain sides, then ending at a remote cash bar for drinks.
+Big disappointment: it started with 30 minutes of travel through rundown neighborhoods, leading to crude farm roads connecting isolated ranchettes on the mountain sides, then ending at a remote cash bar for drinks (not us).
 On the way back, we were subjected to a sales pitch for local tequila.
 I am sure there must be better such tours; avoid "Unique ATV tours".
 The employees were friendly, but the operation was poorly designed.
-On a previous ATV trip in Costa Rica, it was just Dawn, myself, and our guide on ATVs following jungle trails.
+On a previous ATV trip in Costa Rica, it was just Dawn, me, and our guide on ATVs following jungle trails.
 This time it was a parade of 18 ATVs thundering down the roads.

 Recommendations on how much cash to bring are difficult.
 Large establishments will accept credit cards.
 Smaller mercatos, taxis, tips, and other vendors want pesos.
 Excursions want pesos, or dollars at a discounted exchange rate.
 At the ATMs, the exchange rate is okay, but additionally you are charged a transaction fee of about $3.00 per exchange by the local bank and Chase Bank charges us an additional $10 per conversion.
 Better to bring your pesos with you.
 I use a mental conversion rate of 20 to 1; thus, 1000 pesos is a bit more than $50, which is about what we spent per day.